Families of 34 California boat fire victims grieve, advocate

 Maggie Strom said the families banding together has provided her comfort amid a year of nonstop grief as she quarantines with her two sons outside Memphis, Tennessee.
 Her husband, Ted, was killed two days before their eldest’s 18th birthday.

-She wonders what Ted, a 61-year-old staff physician at the Memphis Veterans Affairs Medical Center who delighted in fighting bureaucracy and writing letters to newspaper editors, would have thought about her foray into politics.
+She wonders what Ted, a 62-year-old staff physician at the Memphis Veterans Affairs Medical Center who delighted in fighting bureaucracy and writing letters to newspaper editors, would have thought about her foray into politics.

 “Had this been the other way around, I know he would be the one advocating and be the one leading for change,” she said.

 The couple planned to eventually move to Northern California, where they met and married in the late 1990s.
+He would have turned 64 on Monday.

 “He wanted to be an old, retired guy volunteering at the aquarium,” his widow said.